UCLH-DHCT/emap/emap-interchange/README.md

 - Autowire in the publisher
 - Create your batch
 - correlationId must be unique within the batch and must not contain a colon character
-- batchId must be unique within the system and must not contain a colon character.
+- batchId must be globally unique and must not contain a colon character.
     - If this batchId has already been submitted to the publisher and is awaiting publishing to rabbitmq then it will not be submitted in duplicate to the publisher.
     - This can often just be the last correlationId of the batch
+- Here the callback is an instance of `ProgressUpdater`, a runnable class that will carry out an action (like updating a database) after all messages in a batch have been sent.

 ```java
 class CaboodleOperations {